irondarrius/IronPdf.Examples/how-to/pdf-permissions-passwords/README.md

     </div>
 </div>

-A related topic of interest includes setting and modifying PDF metadata.
-Further details can be found in the article: "[How to Set and Edit PDF Metadata](https://ironpdf.com/how-to/metadata/)."
+Explore more on predefined and customizable metadata in this detailed guide: "[How to Set and Edit PDF Metadata](https://ironpdf.com/how-to/metadata/)."

+Discover more possibilities by visiting our tutorial: [Sign and Secure PDFs](https://ironpdf.com/tutorials/csharp-pdf-security-complete-tutorial/).